m19c/iframe-communicator/README.md

 # iframe-communicator
-Communicate between two iframes to run scripts synchronously.
+Communicate between two or more iframes to run scripts synchronously.

 ## Goals
-- < 1kb
 - Fast
 - Easy to use